DominikStiller/ptinsight/README.md

 * `tools`: Useful scripts
     * `mqtt-replay`: Recording and replay of MQTT messages
     * `terraform-inventory`: Dynamically generate Ansible inventory from Terraform state
+    * `hsl-client`: A collection of scripts for interacting with the HSL.fi API

 ## Development Environment Setup